 Several percussion massager benefits exist for those who harness the power of these powerful massagers.
 Some of the primary benefits users will instantly experience include

-- Myofascial release, which helps with eliminating tight knots, body tightness, and general soreness of the connective tissues
+- Myofascial release, helps with eliminating tight knots, body tightness, and general soreness of the connective tissues

 - Increase blood flow and circulation